jmapio/jmapio.github.io/crash-course.md

 JMAP is built on HTTPS and JSON.
 Every time you want to interact with your data on the JMAP server, you’ll use HTTPS to post a request to the server.
-You’ll express that request in JSON and, unless something goes wrong, you’ll get a corresponding response in JSON.
+You’ll express that request in JSON and you’ll get a corresponding response in JSON.

 A JMAP request looks like this: